nopnop2002/python-esp8266/README.md

  This repository works with both V1 and V2.
  You can download AT version V1 from [here](https://github.com/espressif/ESP8266_NONOS_SDK/tags).
  __Note__
- Some versions do not support 1M SoCs like ESP01.
+ Some firmware here does not support 1M SoC such as ESP01.
  I used this.
 ```
 AT+GMR